 The central figure of the Christian faith is our Lord and Savior Jesus Christ, the Son of God.

 Christ Jesus is the Messiah prophesied in Hebrew Scripture, our Old Testament of the Bible.
+Jesus was born of the virgin Mary in Bethlehem (Matthew 1:18f).
+To avoid Herod and the Slaughter of the Innocents, Joseph took flight to Egypt with Mary and the infant Jesus.
+Upon their return, they settled in Nazareth, where Jesus grew and spent his childhood and early years as an adult.
+Hardly anything is known of his life at that time except that he was called a Nazarene (Matthew 2:23) and that at age 12 he was found teaching in the Temple in Jerusalem (Luke 2:41).
 All four Gospels record Jesus calling himself the "Son of Man," which reminds us that he fulfills the destiny of the Messianic figure in Chapter Seven of the Book of the Prophet Daniel.

 He was conceived by the Holy Spirit (Luke 1:35), born of the Virgin Mary (Luke 2:7), suffered under Pontius Pilate, was crucified, died, and was buried (John 19).
 He descended to the dead (1 Peter 3:19).
 On the third day he rose from the dead (Mark 16:6), ascended into heaven, and sat at the right hand of God (Mark 16:19, Hebrews 12:2).
 From there He will come again to judge the living and the dead (Matthew 25:31-46).

 The New Testament writers each offer a unique picture of Christ Jesus.
-The Evangelists Matthew, Mark, and Luke record the earthly life and teachings of Jesus.
+The life of Jesus is best described in the four Gospels of Matthew, Mark, Luke, and John, while his teachings are presented by all the writers of the New Testament of the Bible.

 The Gospel of Matthew stresses that Jesus is the Messiah foretold in Hebrew Scripture, the fulfillment of the Old Testament prophecies, for example, the Messiah will be born of a virgin (Isaiah 7:14), and that he would be born in Bethlehem (Micah 5:2).
 There are elements to Matthew's Gospel that are unique to it alone, such as the Star of Bethlehem, the complete Sermon on the Mount, and the Last Judgement ("As you did it to one of the least of my brethren, you did it to me").
 The Gospel ends with a reference to the Trinity, when Jesus commissioned his Apostles to "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the holy Spirit," reassuring us he will be with us to the end of the age.